aunsid/p-n-p-problem/README.md

 To plot the camera trajectory from the extrinsics run
 ```
 python3 traj.py

-# Dependencies Python3,numpy and matplotlib
 ```
+Dependencies for traj.py:  Python3,numpy and matplotlib

 ## References
 ```